renovatebot/renovate/docs/usage/docker.md

 ```

 If traditional versioning doesn't work, consider using Renovate's built-in `loose` `versioning`.
-It essentially just does a best effort sort of versions, regardless of whether they contain letters or digits.
+It essentially does a best-effort sort of versions, regardless of whether they contain letters or digits.

-Finally, if you use a Docker image that follows a versioning approach not captured by one of our existing versionings, and which `loose` sorts incorrectly, you could see if the `regex` `versioning` can work.
+Finally, if you use a Docker image that follows a versioning approach not captured by any of the existing versioning schemes, and which `loose` sorts incorrectly, you can try the `regex` `versioning`.
 It uses regex capture group syntax to let you specify which part of the version string is major, minor, patch, pre-release, or compatibility.
-See the docs for `versioning` for documentation/examples of `regex` versioning in action.
+See the docs for `versioning` for documentation and examples of `regex` versioning in action.

 ## Digest Pinning